-Dwarf Mountain Pine (Pinus mugo var. pumilio) is a popular choice for home landscapes, fitting easily into rock gardens, foundation plantings and mixed borders.
-Plants grow slowly, reaching 3-5 feet tall and 6-10 feet wide in a decade.
-Although it’s a bit taller than some of the other evergreen shrub options, Mountain Pine (aka Mugo Pine) is still compact enough to fit in a home landscape while adding some height and interest to the planting scheme.
+Dwarf Mountain Pine (Pinus mugo var. pumilio) is a popular conifer choice for home landscapes, fitting easily into rock gardens, foundation plantings and mixed borders.
+With emerald green needle-like foliage, these pines grow slowly, reaching 3-5 feet tall and 6-10 feet wide in a decade.

 Sweet Tea Gardenia

 A reblooming gardenia keeps the fragrant flowers coming through spring and summer.
 First Editions Sweet Tea Gardenia (Gardenia jasminoides ‘PIIGA-II’) unfurls tennis ball size double blooms on a medium-sized evergreen shrub!
 This gardenia makes a nice hedge or specimen shrub.
 Place it near outdoor seating areas so you can enjoy the fragrance.

 Full Sun-Part Sun | Zones 7-8 | 3-5’H x 3-5’W | Purchase Gardenia

 August Beauty Gardenia

 2-3″ double white, wonderfully fragrant flowers are borne over an exceptionally long period on August Beauty Gardenia (Gardenia jasminoides).
 This hardy evergreen shrub has rich, deep green foliage on a dense upright to rounded plant.
 One of the favorites among the larger growing Gardenia varieties in southern regions due to its long flowering season and hardiness.